 Enrollment in two Master's Programs at Ashland University

 It is possible to pursue two master's degrees simultaneously at Ashland University.
 Graduate students must have an advisor in each graduate degree program and plan with them an integrated course of study that satisfies the requirements of both degree programs.
-A program plan for the dual degree programs must be completed and submitted to the Dean of the Graduate School within the first semester of enrollment at Ashland University.
-The student must qualify for admission to each program and the Program Directors for both programs must sign the program plan.
+A program plan for the dual degree programs must be completed and submitted to the director of the Graduate School within the first semester of enrollment at Ashland University.
+The student must qualify for admission to each program and the administrative directors for both programs must sign the program plan.
 No more than 12 semester hours may be counted in both degree programs and this must be specified in the proposal.

 Students who have been admitted to graduate study at Ashland University may take courses in any graduate program provided that the prerequisites have been met and providing that they have approval of the instructor or program director.

 Students applying for a dual master's degree or a second master's degree may have the second application fee waived.

 Students may pursue a second master's degree following completion of a master's degree providing that they meet the requirements for admission to the second master's degree.
 No more than 12 semester hours from the first master's program may be counted in the second masters program.
 The student must have earned a B or better in the courses.
 The transfer of these hours must be approved by the advisor in the second program and recorded in the Registrar's Office.

 Students changing from one master's degree program to another must record that change and notify both program directors.
 They must meet the entrance requirements for admission to the new graduate program.
 The acceptance of course work from the original master's program must be approved by the advisor in the new program.